To read the course descriptions, click here.

 Students in the MAT program pursue graduate-level study in a discipline or program of their choice.
 They apply that study to teaching by completing a graduate-level education course during the spring of their senior year, by student teaching in the fall semester of their 5th year, and taking a set of related courses during the spring semester of their 5th year.
-At the conclusion of the program students are eligible for a temporary New York State teaching certificate, which may be raised to the professional level after three years of full-time teaching.
+At the conclusion of the program students are eligible for an initial New York State teaching certificate, which may be raised to the professional level after three years of full-time teaching.

 Requirements of the MAT Program

 The MAT program consists of nine graduate course credits.
 Candidates must pass all of the courses in the graduate program with a grade of B- or better and maintain a 3.0 GPA during the graduate year.
 In the spring semester of the senior year, students take EDUC 420 Research in Education.
 During that semester, they work with their adviser to propose a graduate course of study.
 In the fall semester of the graduate year, students carry out their student teaching, and take an accompanying seminar.
 In the spring of the graduate year, students take five courses including graduate education courses, master’s project courses, and electives.